To be eligible to apply you must:

 Summer courses are not counted in the overall GPA for interview and admission consideration and will not be counted as part of the September to April course load.

-MCAT scores are used both to screen applicants for interview and subsequently to assist in rank ordering applicants.
+MCAT scores may be used both to screen applicants for interview and subsequently to assist in rank ordering applicants.
 If you do not meet the required minimums in each section as set by the Admissions Committee, your application will not be considered.
+All sections of the MCAT may be considered.

-MCAT test results will be accepted provided the test was written no more than five years prior to the current OMSAS application deadline.
+MCAT test results will be accepted provided the test was written after the new version was introduced in April 2015.
+Test scores from the previous version of the MCAT will no longer be valid.
 If the MCAT is written more than once, scores from the most recent writing of the MCAT are used.

 The MCAT Essentials PDF document describes the test in detail and can be downloaded from the AAMC website.
 For information on MCAT registration, please contact the AAMC directly at: